iTIMO: An LLM-empowered Synthesis Dataset for Travel Itinerary Modification: Experiment

 \subsection{Main Results Analysis (RQ1)}

-Table~{\ref{tab:main_result}} presents the experimental results yielding the following findings. {(1)} {Current LLMs demonstrate high performance on the single-stage DELETE operation but struggle with multi-stage operations which necessitate both position and POI selections}.
-This limitation is exacerbated in the ADD operation, which is more challenging than REPLACE due to the increasing search space. {(2)} Within the Qwen3 family, Qwen3-32b outperforms Qwen3-8b in most cases.
-This confirms that scaling parameter size effectively enhances model capabilities in handling itinerary modifications. {(3)} {Performance varies significantly across model families even with identical parameter counts.} Despite both being 8B models, Qwen3-8b generally surpasses Llama-3.1-8b across various settings. {(4)} {While RAG improves base LLMs, SFT is the key to making small models perform as well as LRMs.} SFT is particularly notable because it enables 8B models to compete with much larger models.
-In summary, we answer RQ1: {\itshape existing advanced LLMs face significant challenges in complex, multi-stage modifications, though increasing model scale and selecting stronger backbone architectures can partially mitigate these limitations}.
+Table~{\ref{tab:main_result}} presents the experimental results yielding the following findings. {{\bf (1)} Current LLMs demonstrate high performance on the single-stage DELETE operation but struggle with multi-stage operations which necessitate both position and {candidate} POI selections.
+This limitation is exacerbated in ADD.
+It may be because ADD operation involves one more insertion position than REPLACE operation.
+This extra option amplifies the decision complexity as the number of candidates grows.} {\bf (2)} Within the Qwen3 family, Qwen3-32b outperforms Qwen3-8b in most cases.
+This confirms that scaling parameter size effectively enhances model capabilities in handling itinerary modifications. {\bf (3)} {Performance varies significantly across model families even with identical parameter counts.} Despite both being 8B models, Qwen3-8b generally surpasses Llama-3.1-8b across various settings. {\bf (4)} {While RAG improves base LLMs, SFT is particularly notable because it enables 8B models to compete with much larger models {(\eg GPT-o4-mini)}.} {\textbf{In summary, we answer RQ1:} {\itshape Existing LLMs face significant challenges in complex multi-stage modifications.
+These limitations can be mitigated through model scaling, strategic backbone selection, and targeted enhancements like RAG and SFT, the latter of which allows smaller models to achieve performance comparable with much larger counterparts.}}

-\subsection{In-depth Analysis (RQ2-RQ4)}
+\subsection{In-depth Analysis (RQ2--RQ4)}